 Feinberg and Willer recruited liberals and conservations, and asked them to try to persuade each other.
-Liberals were asked to write a essay in support of an issue most liberals support (in this case, the issue was same-sex marriage), but in a way that would convince a conservative to support the issue as well.
+They asked liberals to write a essay in support of a "liberal" issue, one that most liberals support (in this case, the issue was same-sex marriage), but in a way that would convince a conservative to support the issue as well.
 What happened?
 Most liberals appealed only to their own moral foundations, not those that mattered most to conservatives.
 Conservative participants were asked to convince liberals to support a more conservative issue (in this case, making English the official language of the U.S.).
 The conservatives also appealed almost exclusively to the moral foundations they endorse, not those that liberals endorse.

 Moral Reframing: The Art of Seeing Another’s Moral Point of View

-Feinberg and Willer introduce a technique they call "moral reframing" that can help bridge the empathy gap.
+Feinberg and Willer introduce a technique they call "moral reframing" that they say can help us bridge the empathy gap.
 The technique involves presenting an issue in such a way that it appeals to the moral foundation of the receiver or audience, rather than the moral foundation of the messenger.

 What might this look like?
 Imagine you're reading a magazine, and you come across ad from an environmental organization asking for donations.
 It says: